-The Licensed Building Practitioners (LBP) scheme is one of the changes in the Building Act 2004 to encourage better building design and construction.
+The Licensed Building Practitioners (LBP) scheme was introduced by the Building Act 2004 to encourage better building design and construction, and give consumers confidence.

 For more information on restricted building work, see: